Sunshine Meadows Hike: Banff Trail Guide

 One thing I loved about visiting the Sunshine Meadows Interpretive Centre was the chance to practice using bear spray.
 As funny as it sounds, I’ve owned and carried bear spray with me for decades and (thankfully) have never needed to use it.
 I’ve never had the opportunity to practice with an empty bear spray bottle.
 I highly recommend you swing by the interpretive centre and give it a try.

-7 Sunshine Meadows Hiking Trails
+Our Sunshine Meadows Hiking Route

 There are many excellent hiking trails at Sunshine Meadows which visitors can combine according to their interests and hiking capabilities.
 There are hiking trails at Sunshine Meadows for every skill level.